parkercouch/just-smash-bricks/README.md

 I then finished the basic sounds and music.
 Each level introduces a new part in the song and the ball makes chirp and bounce sounds as it hits the bricks/walls/paddle.
-There is not win/lose sound or a lost ball sound, but I will get those added.
-The basic structure of making/playing sounds is there so I just have to experiment with sounds until I find some I like.
+There is not win/lose sound or a lost ball sound, but I think not having them fits the aesthetic of the game so I might not add them.
+The basic structure of making/playing sounds is there so I can easily add them later if I feel like it.

 I then worked on getting fullscreen working.
 This seemed important for mobile use so that there would be no browser UI in the way.
 It was easy enough to set up, but I ran